Understanding the Benefits of Solar Panels Before 2025

 The Case for Solar Panels

-At first glance, it makes sense to install solar panels if you’re planning to stay in your home for many more years.
+At first glance, it makes sense to install solar panels if you plan to stay in your home for many more years.
 Not only will you start saving on electricity from Day One, but you can also claim a federal tax credit of 30% of the cost of the system (if installed before 12/31/25).
 For example, if a system costs $30,000 to install, you will earn a $9,000 tax credit, bringing your net cost of the system to $21,000.
-And unlike many other tax changes and provisions, there’s no income limit preventing you from qualifying for the solar energy tax credit.
-Even better, you can carry the tax credit forward to next year if you don’t utilize it all this year.

-For example, if your current annual electric bill is about $2,500 annually before installing solar panels, your breakeven cost would be about 8.4 years with the $9,000 credit ($21,000 ÷ $2,500 per year).
+If your current annual electric bill is about $2,500 before installing solar panels, your breakeven cost would be about 8.4 years with the $9,000 credit ($21,000 ÷ $2,500 per year).
 Without the tax credit, however, your breakeven rises to about 12 years ($30,000 ÷ $2,500 per year).
 So, your breakeven for installing solar panels starting in 2026 will take about 3.5 years longer.
 If you’re curious, solar panels have a lifespan of 25 to 30 years.

 When Solar May Not Make Sense

-If you’re planning to move within eight years, installing solar panels generally doesn’t make sense.
-Even if planning to stay put for 12 to 15 years, installing solar panels doesn’t make sense for many people due to the opportunity cost of not being able to invest the $21,000 to $30,000 elsewhere.
 For instance, that money could double on average every 7.5 years if invested in a properly diversified equity portfolio.
 So even with the great savings on your energy bill, that forgone loss of investment gains pushes your breakeven cost closer to 12 to 15 years.

 Another important consideration that many homeowners overlook is the age of their roof.
 If your roof is nearing the end of its useful life, you don’t want to install solar panels above.
-Otherwise, when it comes time to replace the roof, you’ll have to hire a contractor to remove all the solar panels and then reinstall them once the new roof is on.
+When it comes time to replace the roof, you’ll have to hire a contractor to remove all the solar panels and then reinstall them once the new roof is on.
 That ends up being very expensive.

 Financing Considerations